 Thousands of civilians have been killed, often because of their ethnicity or perceived political alliances in South Sudan’s ongoing conflict.
-An estimated 2 million people have been forced to flee their homes.
+More than 3 million people have been forced to flee their homes.
 Large parts of key towns and essential civilian infrastructure such as clinics, hospitals, and schools, have been looted, destroyed, and abandoned.
-Tens of thousands of people are still sheltering in United Nations compounds, too afraid to return home.
-Lack of accountability for decades of violence during Sudan’s long civil war helped fuel the conflict.
-Military and political leaders on all sides have failed to make any serious attempt to reduce abuses committed by their forces, or to hold them to account.
+Half a million people are still sheltering in United Nations compounds, and hundreds of thousands in refugee camps.
+The government has also become increasingly intolerant and repressive, arbitrarily arresting politicians, members of civil society and journalists for extended periods, sometimes years.
+Lack of accountability for decades of violence during Sudan’s long civil war continues to fuel the conflict, and despite a fragile peace agreement in 2015, leaders on all sides have failed to reduce abuses by their forces and hold them to account.